cockroachdb/examples-go/filesystem/README.md

-# Fake Real Time example
+# Filesystem example

 ## Summary

-This example uses a log-style table in an approximation of the "fake real time" system used at Friendfeed.
-Two tables are used: a `messages` table stores the complete data for all messages organized by channel, and a global `updates` table stores metadata about recently-updated channels.
+This is a fuse filesystem using cockroach as a backing store.
+The implemented features attempt to be posix compliant.
+See `main.go` for more details, including implemented features and caveats.

 ## Running